zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-adb/automl/automl.md

 7. In the **Prediction Type** field, the prediction type is automatically selected based on target field data type and cardinality.
 In this lab, **Classification** is automatically selected.
 The supported prediction types are:

 	* Classification: For non-numeric data type, Classification is selected by default.
+Classification may be selected for small cardinality numeric data as well.
 	* Regression: For numeric data type, Regression is selected by default.
 8. In the **Case ID** field, select **CUST_ID**.
 For easier selection, you can also type the column name and the column names are filtered.
 The Case ID helps in data sampling and dataset split to make the results reproducible between experiments.
 It also aids in reducing randomness in the results.
 This is an optional field.